AC 509: Assessment and Treatment Planning in Addiction II

 This course covers addiction assessment and patient placement, including the American Society of Addiction Medicine Patient Placement Criteria.
 Treatment planning and documentation specific to the addiction field will be covered.
 This course is designed to examine the psychological, behavioral, sociological, and cultural underpinnings in the assessment and treatment of clients affected by addictions.
 The course explores a variety of helping strategies for reducing the negative effects of substance use, abuse, dependence, and addictive disorders.

-AC 509 is offered during the 1st session (January 9th-March 8th) of the Spring 2019 semester.
-Please Note: this course was offered during the 2nd session of the spring 2018 semester.
+AC 509 is offered during the 2nd session (March 11th-May 3rd) of the Spring 2019 semester.
+Please Note: this course was offered during the 1st session of the Spring 2018 semester.

 - Know the roles, functions, and settings of addiction counselors, as well as the relationship between addiction counselors and other mental health professionals (CACREP, Section III, A.3).